knpuniversity/symfony2-series/knpu/generators.rst

 Making the Generated Code Less Ugly
 -----------------------------------

 I know this all works, but the ugly is killing me.
-I created custom version of each of the CRUD template files while you were looking through the controller.
+I created a custom version of each of the CRUD template files while you were looking through the controller.
 Copy these from the ``resources`` directory over the generated templates: